ant-design/ant-design/components/form/index.en-US.md

 You can combine `forwardRef` with `useImperativeHandle` to get form instance:

-Your custom form component should look like this:

 ```tsx
 import React, { forwardRef, useImperativeHandle } from 'react';
 import Form, { FormComponentProps } from 'antd/lib/form/Form';